adamRenny/Website/README.md

  1. Add a new view for rendering
  1. Add new route for the plugin
  1. Add route paths to the shared view layer
+ 1. Add the file to be compiled for that page into `/tasks/config.js` `CLIENT_SCRIPTS`

 ## TODO
  [ ] Refactor LESS structure based on feedback
- [ ] Shared React view transpilation
+ [x] Shared React view transpilation
  [ ] Move microdata into head if at all possible
  [ ] Rework layout schema to have a layout and page be different and configurable [ ] Add a dependency injector for various module services and views